-- 1960 After 32 years of trying, Kansas has a State Director of Health and Physical Education, Glenn Swengros.
-This was a stated goal of the Association in 1928. - 1960 Made the State Physical Education Director a permanent member of the council. - 1960 Governor George Docking issued a proclamation making May 1-7, 1960 Youth Fitness Week in Kansas. - 1961 For the first time, an Outdoor Education Workshop was held at Rock Springs Ranch on April 27-29. - 1961 Henry Shenk receives the Central District Honor Award. - 1962 Henry Shenk is President of Central District. - 1962 A film prepared by Glenn Swengros and Joie Stapleton, "Physical Education is More Than Fun" was shown at the September Council meeting. - 1962 The first logo appeared on the journal that was still called the Bulletin. - 1963 The name of the Bulletin was changed to the Journal of the Kansas Association of Health, Physical Education and Recreation. - 1963 A membership contest among college students was held.
-Emporia Kansas State Teachers College won the membership drive. - 1963 Central District Honor Awards go to Joie Stapleton and Roy Groe. - 1963 Tex Winter directed a KAHPER sponsored basketball clinic. - 1964 Membership dues increased to \$4.00 for professional members and \$1.00 for students. - 1965 Membership is over 1,000. - 1965 The office of Secretary -Treasurer was made into a separate office. - 1965 The student section of KAHPER set up its own operating code and held a student membership clinic in Emporia on October 6.
+1960 After 32 years of trying, Kansas has a State Director of Health and Physical Education, Glenn Swengros.
+This was a stated goal of the association in 1928.

+Made the State Physical Education Director a permanent member of the council.

+Governor George Docking issued a proclamation making May 1-7, 1960, Youth Fitness Week in Kansas.

+- 1961 For the first time, an Outdoor Education Workshop was held at Rock Springs Ranch on April 27-29. - 1961 Henry Shenk receives the Central District Honor Award. - 1962 Henry Shenk is President of Central District.

+A film prepared by Glenn Swengros and Joie Stapleton, "Physical Education is More Than Fun" was shown at the September Council meeting.

+The first logo appeared on the journal that was still called the Bulletin.

+1963 The name of the Bulletin was changed to the Journal of the Kansas Association for Health, Physical Education and Recreation.

+A membership contest among college students was held.
+Emporia Kansas State Teachers College won the membership drive.

+Roy F. Groe received the Central District Honor Award.

+Joie L. Stapleton received the Central District Honor Award.

+Tex Winter directed a KAHPER sponsored basketball clinic.

+- 1964 Membership dues increased to \$4.00 for professional members and \$1.00 for students. - 1965 Membership is over 1,000.

+The office of Secretary -Treasurer was made into a separate office.

-- 1965 KAHPER in conjunction with the State Department of Education and the Lifetime sports Foundation held workshops in bowling and golf in Topeka.
+- 1965 The student section of KAHPER set up its own operating code and held a student membership clinic in Emporia on October 6. - 1965 KAHPER in conjunction with the State Department of Education and the Lifetime sports Foundation held workshops in bowling and golf in Topeka.
 Work on certification of coaches continued. - 1966 Topeka hosts the Central District Convention.
-The student attendance record was set when 220 majors were present at the student luncheon to hear Dick Harp of the Federation of Christian Athletes. - 1966 Membership is at 885 with 540 student members. - 1966 Central District Honor Award goes to Helen Hocker. - 1967 Membership is at 1,189 members with 868 student members. - 1967 Work continued on certification at the elementary level. - 1967 KAHPER co-sponsored 20 clinics around the state in lifetime sports. - 1967 Central District Vice-President for Health is Dr. Joie Stapleton. - 1968 Membership is at 1,292 members with 948 student members. - 1968 The Council proposed that the convention site be changed from the rotating procedure and the site chosen by bids submitted to the Council from those interested in conducting a convention in their community. - The outdoor Festival was put on in Topeka during "Physical Education Week" on May 9.
-Over 2,000 elementary, junior, and senior high school students took part. - 1968 A symposium on the use of drugs was held at the Kansas University Medical Center in Kansas City on October 3-4. - 1968 The state convention in Lawrence sets an attendance record with 785. - 1968 Henry Shenk is on the AAHPER Board of Governors. - 1969 A preregistration was used for the state convention for the first time. - 1969 For the first time, periodic bulletins were sent to members besides the journal. - 1969 A Drug Abuse Education Curriculum Development Workshop was held in Kansas City, Kansas. - 1969 A clinic on smoking cosponsored with the State Board of Education was held in Salina. - 1969 Central District offices: Health Education Don Henry, Recreation Helen Hocker, Physical Education Quentin Groves
+The student attendance record was set when 220 majors were present at the student luncheon to hear Dick Harp of the Federation of Christian Athletes.

+Membership is at 885 with 540 student members.

+Central District Honor Award goes to Helen Hocker.

+1967 Membership is at 1,189 members with 868 student members.

+Work continued on certification at the elementary level.

+KAHPER co-sponsored 20 clinics around the state in lifetime sports.

+Central District Vice-President for Health is Dr. Joie Stapleton.

+1968 Membership is at 1,292 members with 948 student members.

+1968 The Council proposed that the convention site be changed from the rotating procedure and the site chosen by bids submitted to the Council from those interested in conducting a convention in their community.

+The outdoor Festival was put on in Topeka during "Physical Education Week" on May 9.
+Over 2,000 elementary, junior, and senior high school students took part.

+A symposium on the use of drugs was held at the Kansas University Medical Center in Kansas City on October 3-4.

+The state convention in Lawrence sets an attendance record with 785.

+Henry Shenk is on the AAHPER Board of Governors.

+1969 A preregistration was used for the state convention for the first time.

+For the first time, periodic bulletins were sent to members besides the journal.

+A Drug Abuse Education Curriculum Development Workshop was held in Kansas City, Kansas.

+A clinic on smoking cosponsored with the State Board of Education was held in Salina.

+Central District offices: Health Education - Don Henry, Recreation - Helen Hocker, Physical Education - Quentin Groves

-KAHPERD Presidents 1960 Ruth Sevy 1965 Tuffy Kellogg
+1960 Ruth Sevy 1965 Tuffy Kellogg

 1961 Roy Groe 1966 Marge Stone

 1962 Helen Hocker 1967 Joe Thornton

 1963 Veryle Snyder 1968 Janet Nuzman

 1964 Rosella Towson 1969 Wayne Osness

-\1970 Henry Shenk, from the University of Kansas, received an Honor Award at the National Convention.
+1970 Henry Shenk, from the University of Kansas, received an Honor Award at the National Convention.